-Prior to requesting that the CTC issue an emergency permit pursuant to item #3 above or a limited assignment permit which allows a fully credentialed teacher to teach outside of his/her area of certification while working toward an added or supplementary authorization, the Board shall annually approve a Declaration of Need for Fully Qualified Educators.
-The Declaration of Need shall be approved by the Board as an action item at a regularly scheduled public open Board meeting, with the entire Declaration of Need being included in the Board agenda.
+Prior to requesting that the CTC issue an emergency permit or a limited assignment permit, the Board shall annually approve a Declaration of Need for Fully Qualified Educators.
+The Declaration of Need shall be approved by the Board as an action item at a regularly scheduled open Board meeting, with the entire Declaration of Need being included in the Board agenda.
 (Education Code 44225, 44225.7; 5 CCR 80023.2, 80026, 80027, 80027.1)